uplift-initiative/assistant-widget/README.md

 # Uplift AI Assistant Widget

 A customizable widget for integrating Uplift AI assistants into any website.
-Built with Preact and LiveKit for real-time voice conversations.

 ## Quick Start